DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 ---

-# 6OP-DX KOMPAKT USER'S MANUAL (UNDER CONSTRUCTION)
+# DEXTRAL KOMPAKT USER'S MANUAL (UNDER CONSTRUCTION)

-_The 6OP-DX Kompakt module, Aluminium model, DX7-emulated (backlit LCD retrofit option) display:_
+_The DeXtral Kompakt module, Aluminium model, DX7-emulated (backlit LCD retrofit option) display:_
 ![](_img/mainModule.png)

-This will be the User's Manual for _6OP-DX Kompakt_ module, **33HP** polyphonic 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.
-It's the compact form factor of the _6OP-DX_ module.
+This will be the User's Manual for _DeXtral Kompakt_ module, **33HP** polyphonic 6-operator algorithm-based FM (PM, phase modulation) synthesizer voice.
+It's the compact form factor of the _DeXtral_ module.

 :warning: This manual will be built for future v2.6.15. **As draft at the moment, and may change many times everyday!**